-Greece is an agricultural country producing and exporting some of the finest fruits and vegetables.
+Laiki Agora (Farmer's Market) in Athens: Greece is an agricultural country producing and exporting some of the finest fruits and vegetables.

 Farmers from all over Greece send their products to Athens.
 Their goods are arranged on wooden stands, under orange tents and are sold at a lower price.
-One can find anything the Greek soil produces at that specific season.
-You will find fruits (such as oranges, apples, watermelons, strawberries, and more according to the month of your visit), vegetables (tomatoes, potatoes, cucumber, and else) as well as fresh fish, eggs, olives, wine, olive oil, flowers, and plants.
+One can find anything the Greek soil produces at that specific season, including fruits (such as oranges, apples, watermelons, strawberries, and more according to the month of your visit), vegetables (tomatoes, potatoes, cucumber, and else) as well as fresh fish, eggs, olives, wine, olive oil, flowers, herbs, and plants.

 The fact that shops and supermarkets are not involved in the selling of the products, keeps the prices low while everything is as fresh as possible since they are put on sale just a few hours or days after their collection.

-- Ydras street in Kypseli, takes place every Thursday.
+- Ydras Street in Kypseli every Thursday.

-- Archimidous street in Pagkrati, takes place every Friday.
+- Archimidous Street in Pagkrati every Friday.

-- Kallidromiou street in Exarcheia, takes place every Saturday.
+- Kallidromiou Street in Exarchia every Saturday.

 - Mitrou Sarkoudinou Street in Neos Kosmos every Saturday.